melvyniandrag/Linux_Lecture_Notes/Week13/Readme.md

 make sure to show that the pdfs are differnt in class, yet generate the same sum.
 Scroll through the website and show how many systems are affected by this! git, gpg, etc.

 SHAttered reference: https://github.blog/2017-03-20-sha-1-collision-detection-on-github-com/

+## The web of trust

+## Let's have a quick key-signing party!

+You all can organize these parties here at NJCU!
+I'd expect an invite if you're going to do one though!
+There may not be enough people around here who appreciate the sanctity of the key signing party, an

 ## UNRELATED TO CYBER SECURITY
 Alot of questions here about how to make it industry.
 Its not that hard, just keep studying.
 Get a degree, get an entry level job, and move up the ladder.
 Know how to do things.
 Know a couple of languages.
 Know algorithms and datastructures.
 Work on an open source project if you have time.
 Go to local user groups.